diego898/diego898.github.io/_posts/2014-11-17-john-wheeler.md

 ---
 layout: post
-title: We Create the Past: John A. Wheeler
+title: John A. Wheeler - The Nature of Time
 published: true
 comments: true
 tags: